beameio/beame-sdk/README.md

 ![high level architecture](img/SDKbuildingBlocks.jpg)

 All routable nodes created with the Beame SDK are clients of Beame services.
-From the application perspective, they are HTTPS servers.
+From the application perspective, they are fully functional HTTPS servers.

 ### Elements of the High Level Architecture
  - *Local Client* - hosts that are created with local IP